 As I said, I’m not a doctor nor scientist, but I don’t believe gluten is the primary cause of Celiac disease.
-I don’t believe “gluten intolerance” is strictly caused by the fact that wheat now has a high gluten content.
-I believe it has more to do with the fact that wheat is sprayed with glyphosate before harvest.
-I wonder if gluten intolerance might actually be “glyphosate intolerance.”
+Is “gluten intolerance” strictly caused by the fact that wheat now has a high gluten content?
+Or is it more to do with the fact that wheat is sprayed with glyphosate before harvest.
+Could gluten intolerance actually be “glyphosate intolerance?”
 I didn’t come up with this idea on my own.

 The National Institutes of Health mentions in an article about celiac disease: “Here, we propose that glyphosate, the active ingredient in the herbicide, Roundup®, is the most important causal factor in this epidemic.
 Fish exposed to glyphosate develop digestive problems that are reminiscent of celiac disease. . .
 Deficiencies in iron, cobalt, molybdenum, copper and other rare metals associated with celiac disease can be attributed to glyphosate’s strong ability to chelate these elements. . .
 Glyphosate residues in wheat and other crops are likely increasing recently due to the growing practice of crop desiccation just prior to the harvest. ” (Sugar cane is another crop that’s also sprayed with glyphosate.)

 This doesn’t mean that all wheat is sprayed with weed killer.
 If the label says “organic,” it should not have been exposed to pesticides, insecticides, or herbicides (glyphosate).
 Unfortunately, testing shows that even some organic wheat contains glyphosate.
 And unless it’s ancient wheat like einkorn it is most likely hybridized.